The Montessori Philosophy

 Gayle moved to the Saskatoon area when she was fourteen and graduated high school in Martensville.
 Gayle has worked in many areas of fast food, retail and management.
-In 2000 she went back and got a degree as a medical office assistant and has worked in several doctor offices.
+In 2000 she went back and got a diploma as a medical office assistant and has worked in several doctor offices.
 She moved back to Saskatoon almost three years ago and started subbing in the office here at Allegro and is now working as the full time office manager.
 Her best part of the day is watching the children come running into the school with their faces full of smiles.
 Gayle is still learning more about the Montessori way, but loves how the children and directors embrace it.

 Lower Elementary Director